VSPCC executive committee (Australian Manuscripts Collection, State Library Victoria, MS 10384)

 The State Government initiated a review of the Social Welfare Act and practice in 1983 and also a review of the Society’s operation.
 The Carney Report was released in 1984 and recommended that CPS not be re-authorised as a child protection agency and that this responsibility be provided by the State.
 Whilst CPS formally relinquished its role in 1985 to the Victorian Department of Community Services, today’s child protection system in Victoria owes much to the work of CPS.
 Reforms to welfare legislation and policy meant a change in CPS’ operations but not its mission to reduce child abuse and neglect.

-Over the past 120 years, as political, social and economic times changed, so too did the needs of the community.
+As political, social and economic times change, so too does the needs of the community.
 CPS has responded to those changes and provided innovative and targeted services including family support, sexual abuse counselling and treatment services, support services tailored for mothers, fathers and other carers such as grandparents, early education expertise, child and family centres, ChildFIRST and Services Connect referral services.

 Today CPS is a dynamic and diverse independent and voluntary child and family services organisation with no political or religious affiliations, governed by a Board of community members, servicing vulnerable children, young people and families.